 - Explains the symptoms of each issue in detail so that a user will know if they are having the same problem

 - Discusses all of the possible causes of each issue in depth

 - Outlines the necessary steps a user must take to return their device to working condition

-- Provides links to applicable guides (this is done after completing Milestone 3)
+- Includes placeholder links to applicable guides (actual guide links are added after completing Milestone 3)

 Email Us When...

 ...your troubleshooting page is complete.
 We’ll be happy to look it over and offer feedback!

 A troubleshooting page helps users diagnose a damaged device.
 Your troubleshooting wiki should list common symptoms of a malfunctioning device and describe possible causes and solutions, listed in order of probability.